Climbing Fuji FAQ

 At the 5th Station:

 The 5th Station, at the end of the Subaru Line toll way, is the largest station on Mt.
 Fuji offering the most facilities and services.
 The 5th Station has souvenirs shops, restaurants, toilets, a viewing platform, a guidance center where local firefighters stay, police that are stationed, and a small post office.

 Mountain Huts along the Yoshida trail offer food and beverages for purchase & restroom facilities for a fee.

 There are small food vendors that sellhot noodles and coffee.

 Where can I find more information about climbing Mt.
 Fuji?

 Our favorite online resource for informtaion on climbing Mt.
-Fuji can be found
+Fuji (Japanese) can be found

 Find more information about Mt.
 Fuji at the Mt.
 Fuji Tourist Information Center in Kawaguchiko close to the start of The Fuji Subaru Toll Way.

 More climbing information is available at the Fujiyoshida Tourist Information Center located at the Mt.
 Fuji Train/Bus Station and at Fujiysoshida City Hall's International Affairs Desk or Mt.
 Fuji Section.